 Slowly, I found words I could stand to sing, always my first, last and only criteria to move ahead.
 Slowly…it felt real.”

-While the lyrics were being written we struggled with the recorded sounds of the instruments, the drum sounds, the guitar sounds.”
+While the lyrics were being written we struggled with the recorded sounds of the instruments, the drum sounds, the guitar sounds.” — Bruce Springsteen, Born To Run

-Sometimes it’s best to spend time writing the song you’re working on.
+As we can see, sometimes it’s best to spend time writing the song you’re working on.

 If you feel a need to — put it aside and come back to it later.